Goals, objectives and reflective habits

 This cycle can continue for as long as it is useful.
 It is helpful to sometimes also review how your approach to reflecting can be improved.

-Some people use a broader set of reflective prompts to review periods of time and their values, goals and objectives.
-The questions asked vary from person to person, and can be adjusted over time as you find what works for you. prompts can be used both on a larger scale looking at your process and progress, and on a smaller scale with less challenging questions, which are more easily used frequently, reviewing small periods of time.
+Prompts can be used both on a larger scale looking at your process and progress, and on a smaller scale with less challenging questions, which are more easily used frequently, reviewing small periods of time.
+Adjust over time as you find what works for you.

-Some smaller scale questions that reviews periods like days and weeks can include:
+Some smaller scale questions to review periods like days and weeks can include:

 • What were 3 things that went well today/this week?
-How do you know?
+How do I know?

 • What was a situation today/this week where I could have done better?
 How?

-• What was your biggest challenge today/this week?
-How did you overcome it?
+• What was my biggest challenge today/this week?
+How did I overcome it?

-• What was the predominant feeling you had today/this week?
+• What was the predominant feeling I had today/this week?
 Why?

-• What made you happy/sad/frustrated/angry/etc today/this week?
-Can you find some way of having more or less of the identified aspects?
+• What made me happy/sad/frustrated/angry/etc today/this week?
+Can I find some way of having more or less of the identified aspects?

 • Am I optimising my time, energy and performance according to my values, goals and objectives?